 If a child is already open to Tier 3 CAMHS we would encourage staff to contact the care coordinator for the child.
 If needed, brief consultations can be used to provide information on who to contact with concerns.

-Rachel attends Charlton Park weekly during term time on a Friday.
-Consultation appointments with Rachel are organised through Sara Johnson to ensure bookings are coordinated effectively.
+Rachel Gates and Jessica Florio attend Charlton Park weekly during term time on a Friday.
+Consultation appointments with Rachel and Jessica are organised through Sara Johnson to ensure bookings are coordinated effectively.

 Meetings can also be organised with parents; and may be requested by parents through the school.
 Meetings with parents will always be alongside a member of staff from school to ensure communication and joint-working.